 The worst reported items were 12d, 13c, absolute risk estimates (item 14b) and amounts of missing data (item 16c), with most authors reporting no information about them.
 Again the implications are of varying concern for different items.
 Figure 1 shows few authors reported addressing loss to follow up (item 12d).
 This could be because many studies used NHS data linked to the UK Biobank as follow up data so the studies are likely to have low loss to follow up.
 Although confirming this will require further investigation into the individual studies.
 The impact of authors’ rarely providing flow diagrams (item 13c) is also tempered by the good results for 13a and 13b, as it suggests authors do report the information just not in a flow diagram.

-We variables to measure reporting quality of information not covered by the STROBE guidelines.
-62 reported a conflict-of-interest statement, 41 provided their studies UK Biobank application number, and 59 reported the UK Biobank credit statement correctly.
+We coded additional variables to measure reporting quality of information not covered by the STROBE guidelines.
+62 articles reported a conflict-of-interest statement, 41 provided their studie’s UK Biobank application number, and 59 reported the UK Biobank credit statement correctly.
 However, the reporting was poor for the variables we included to assess the reproducibility of the analyses.
 Only 2 papers shared any part of their analysis code, 2 reported having registered their analyses though whether these registrations were before or after seeing the data was unclear, and 10 reported at least one UK Biobank variable ID.

 5.2 Limitations